This Albania travel guide was last updated on 29/07/2021.

 To book your stay at Trip’N Hostel, just click here.

-Just two hours from Tirana is Berat, a UNESCO World Heritage Site known as The City of a Thousand Windows.
+Just two hours from Tirana is Berat, a UNESCO World Heritage Site known as The City of a Thousand Windows and a well-deserved spot on any Albania travel guide.

 With the Osum River snaking its way through the centre of town, which is surrounded by mountains and full of mosques, white stone buildings and cobbled streets, Berat is a sight to behold.